 - Put on a Bus: In volume 5.

-- The Reliable One: While everyone is reliable compared to Scott, she's the most consistent example.
+- The Reliable One: While everyone is reliable compared to Scott to some (if limited) extent, she is one that stands out in particular because of how long they known each other and Kim's loyalty to Scott.
 Scott even says as much at one point, saying that she's the one who's always there for him.
-The twins also lampshaded this, and kidnap her because of the fact.
+It's why the Twins kidnap her, being one of the people Scott is closest to.

 - Slasher Smile: In the game.
 Give Kim Pine a weapon.
 Look at how her facial expression (normally bored) changes when she uses it.
 She has this same expression when stomping a fallen enemy.

-- Spit Take/Vomit Indiscretion Shot: In the game, one of her moves involves spitting out something that resembles heavily condensed pure negativity.
+- Spit Take: In the game, one of her moves involves spitting out something that resembles heavily condensed pure negativity.